elixir-crawly/crawly/docs/README.md

 ### Behaviour functions

-In order to make a working web crawler, all behaviour callbacks needs to be implemented.
+In order to make a working web crawler, all the behaviour callbacks need to be implemented.

 `init()` - a part of the Crawly.Spider behaviour.
-This function should return a KVList which contains `start_urls` list, which defines the starting requests made by Crawly.
+This function should return a KVList which contains a `start_urls` entry with a list, which defines the starting requests made by Crawly.

 `base_url()` - defines a base_url of the given Spider.
 This function is used in order to filter out all requests which are going outside of